motibytes/Magic.github.io/PLAN.md

 consider looking at are.na again

-# - Automatic blog post
+# - Automatic blog post - KEK
 # - 1.
 Manually screenshot and upload NFT to collection on opensea, copy to pinata
 # - 2.
 Mint NFT, set sell price very very low, set royalties 10%
 # - 3.
 Somehow make this available on facebook business